nais/doc/docs/addons/kafka.md

 You need to use the _fully qualified name_; check the `.status.fullyQualifiedName` field in your Topic resource.

+### I can't produce/consume on my topic, with an error message like "not authorized".
+What's wrong?

+Make sure you added the application to `.spec.acl` in your `topic.yaml`.

 ### I get the error _MountVolume.SetUp failed for volume "kafka-credentials" : secret ... not found_

-Make sure you added the application to `.spec.acl` in your `topic.yaml`.
+Check the status of the `AivenApplication` resource created by Naiserator to look for errors.